 - Providing a copy of the section 22E written notice to the relevant local council:

 - immediately where, in the opinion of the Certifier, the pool poses a significant risk to public safety, or

 - after six (6) weeks from the date of inspection unless a certificate of compliance is issued beforehand.

 - If necessary, re-inspecting the swimming pool, and issuing certificates and/or written notices, as appropriate.

 - Updating the property record on the NSW Swimming Pool Register, as required

 Proof of Date of Construction

-Please note the details below are required for the purpose of fulfilling this agreement in addition to a fee to secure your booking.
-This fee is payable for the administration costs as well as time taken in lodging, acquiring and issuing your certificate or necessary paperwork.
+Please note the details below are required for the purpose of fulfilling this agreement in addition to a fee securing your booking.
+Fees are payable covering the administration costs as well as time taken in lodging, acquiring and issuing of any and all certificates and paperwork.